 d.
-Recordkeeping. erify that the licensee is retaining the appropriate records to support compliance with the Subpart I requirements.
+Recordkeeping.
+If applicable, verify that the licensee is retaining the appropriate records to support compliance with the Subpart I requirements.
 Verify that the records are retained for the appropriate amount of time.

 e.
-Reporting. erify that the licensee includes the required information pertaining to Subpart I in its annual FFD program performance report.
+Reporting.
+If applicable, verify that the licensee includes the required information pertaining to Subpart I in its annual FFD program performance report.

 f.
-Audits. erify that audits are performed as specified in 10 CFR 26.41, “Audits and Corrective Action.”
+Audits.
+If applicable, verify that audits are performed as specified in 10 CFR 26.41, “Audits and Corrective Action.”
 These audits must be performed nominally every 24 months (between 18 and 30 months).

 02.03 Work Hours.
 Verify that the licensee is managing work hours for individuals subject to this section as specified in 10 CFR 26.205, “Work Hours.”
-The inspection focus on determining if the meets the following requirements:
+Evaluate the applicability of 10 CFR 26.205, “Work Hours” to the issue of concern/individuals in the inspection sample.
+The inspection shall focus on determining if the licensee meets the following requirements, as applicable, to the issue of concern/individuals in the inspection sample:

 a.
 Individuals Subject to Work Hour Controls.
 Individuals who are granted unescorted access to nuclear power reactor protected areas and who perform duties identified in 10 CFR 26.4(a)(1) through (a)(5) are subject to these requirements.
 These duties are as follows: